 - Called after the server has daemonized and before privileges are dropped.

 - Reset system status

 - General-purpose upgrade called once when loading the startup datastore

-- Transaction callbacks which are invoked for two reasons: validation requests or commits.
+- Transaction callbacks are invoked for two reasons: validation requests or commits.
 These callbacks are further described in transactions section.